-Hindus regard it as an earthly manifestation of the goddess Tulsi; she is regarded as the avatar of goddess Lakshmi
+Hindus regard it as an earthly manifestation of the goddess Tulsi; she is regarded as the avatar of the goddess Lakshmi

 Tulsi Vivah – The legend behind Marriage of the Tulsi Plant

-Tulsi Vivah is a Hindu festival where a ceremonial marriage of the plant is performed with lord Vishnu or to his avatar, Lord Krishna.
+Tulsi Vivah is a Hindu festival where a ceremonial marriage of the plant is performed with lord Vishnu or his avatar, Lord Krishna.

-The Tulsi wedding signifies the end of the monsoon and the beginning of the wedding season as per the Hindu customs.
+The Tulsi wedding signifies the end of the monsoon and the beginning of the wedding season as per Hindu customs.

 Seeing this she realized it was not her husband but Lord Vishnu.
 Out of anger, Brinda cursed Lord Vishnu to transform into a black Shaligram stone and to be separated from his wife.
-Following which, Brinda herself committed self-immolation, and the gods (or Vishnu himself) transferred her soul to a plant, which was henceforth called Tulsi.
+Following this, Brinda herself committed self-immolation, and the gods (or Vishnu himself) transferred her soul to a plant, which was henceforth called Tulsi.

 Festivities around the Tulsi Marriage (Tulsi Vivah)

 The Tulsi marriage is celebrated with great fanfare and it resembles the traditional Hindu wedding.
-The marriage ceremony is conducted at homes and at temples, by marrying shaligram stone to the plant.
+The marriage ceremony is conducted at homes and at temples, by marrying Shaligram stone to the plant.